ERM-Systems/ERM/documentation/coding-assistants.md

 ## Attribution

-When AI tools contribute to ERM bot development, proper attribution
+When AI tools contribute to ERM development, proper attribution
 helps track the evolving role of AI in the development process.
 Contributions should include an Assisted-by tag in the following format: